mozilla/gcp-ingestion/docs/architecture/overview.md

   matching destinations
 - Must accept configuration enabling republishing of messages to a debug topic if they contain an `x_debug_id` attribute
-  - Must accept a compile-time parameter enabling or disabling debug republishing
+  - Must accept configuration enabling or disabling debug republishing
-  - Must accept a runtime parameter defining the destination topic
+  - Must accept configuration for the destination topic
 - Must accept configuration enabling republishing of a random sample of the input stream
-  - Must accept a compile-time parameter setting the sample ratio
+  - Must accept configuration for the sample ratio
-  - Must accept a runtime parameter defining the destination topic
+  - Must accept configuration for the destination topic
 - Must accept configuration mapping `document_type`s to PubSub topics
-  - Must accept a compile-time parameter defining a topic pattern string (may be promoted to runtime if Dataflow adds support for PubSub topic names defined via `NestedValueProvider`)
+  - Must accept configuration for the destination topic pattern
-  - Must accept a compile-time parameter defining which `document_type`s to republish
+  - Must accept configuration for which `document_type`s to republish
   - Must only deliver messages with configured destinations
 - Must accept configuration mapping `document_namespace`s to PubSub topics
-  - Must accept a compile-time parameter defining a map from document namespaces to topics
+  - Must accept configuration for a map from `document_namespace`s to topics
   - Must only deliver messages with configured destinations
 - Must accept optional configuration for sampling telemetry data
-  - Must accept a compile-time parameter defining a topic pattern string (may be promoted to runtime if Dataflow adds support for PubSub topic names defined via `NestedValueProvider`)
+  - Must accept configuration for the destination topic pattern
-  - Must accept compile-time parameters defining the sampling ratio for each channel (nightly, beta, and release)
+  - Must accept configuration for the sampling ratio for each channel (nightly, beta, and release)

 ### Live Sink